 - Battery operated, so the cost might add up over time

-This is a vibration plate that’s perfect if you’re already committed to a robust fitness regimen.
-With 100 speeds and tri-planar vibration, you’ll get the most benefit from this vibration plate if you already have a substantial amount of muscle mass.
+This is a model that’s perfect if you’re already committed to a robust fitness regimen.
+With 100 speeds and tri-planar vibration, you’ll get the most benefit from this machine if you already have a substantial amount of muscle mass.
 Its easy to read display makes switching between programmes simple.
 This would make an excellent addition to any home gym, provided it lines up with your goals.

 - Machine weight 28 kg